ARMmbed/mbed-os/UNITTESTS/README.md

 #### Example

 With the following steps, you can write a simple unit test.
-In this example we will create dummy classes to be tested.
-Then we will create and configure unit tests for a class.
-Finally we will stub all external dependencies.
+This example creates dummy classes to be tested, creates and configures unit tests for a class and stubs all external dependencies.

 1. Create the following dummy classes in `mbed-os/example`: